Do You Know What to Do if Your Hedgehog Gets Sick?

 Common Hedgehog Infection and Parasites

-Despite of having breeders that have very good condition for them to live, they could easily get affected by these health threats.
+Despite having breeders with excellent conditions for them to live, they could easily get affected by these health threats.

-Let’s dig a bit more on what they are.
+Let’s dig a bit more into what they are.

-As the names implies, they refer to when the parasites are either on the body or within the body of the pet respectively.
+As the name implies, they refer to when the parasites are either on the body or within the pet’s body respectively.

-A common internal parasite infection can cause a gastrointestinal disease, which leads to diarrhea, loss of appetite, weight loss, among other symptoms.
+A typical internal parasite infection can cause a gastrointestinal disease, which leads to diarrhea, loss of appetite, and weight loss, among other symptoms.

-In this category, most trips to the vet will come back with a positive test for Salmonella.
-Fortunately, parasites can easily be managed and treated with the right prescriptions.
+In this category, most vet trips will return with a positive test for Salmonella.
+Fortunately, parasites can easily be managed and treated with the correct prescriptions.

-Common symptoms observed when ectoparasites are in play are often itchy, dry, and scaly skin, which tells the extent to which the parasite has burrowed onto the skin of your pet.
+Common symptoms observed when ectoparasites are in play are often itchy, dry, and scaly skin, which tells the extent to which the parasite has burrowed onto your pet’s skin.

-While it is normal for hedgehogs to shed their quill once in a while, ectoparasites increase the rate and quantity of the shedding.
+While it is normal for hedgehogs to shed their quill occasionally, ectoparasites increase the rate and quantity of the shedding.

-Thus, if you are seeing more quills in your pet’s cage than usual, it might be time to take them to the vet’s for proper checking.
+Thus, if you see more quills in your pet’s cage than usual, it might be time to take them to the vet for proper checking.

 So, Is That All?